A refresh to one of my more popular posts…

 - In the last six months, someone at work has talked to me about my progress.

 - This last year, I have had opportunities at work to learn and grow.

 MoodApp was designed and built by Atlassian to capture their teams’ feedback.
-It allows employees to provide feedback daily, and gives the company the opportunity to respond and adapt immediately if there is a problem brewing.
-It’s free.
-Not much is terms of analytics or a dashboard, but you can export CSV data files and roll your own.
-If you go down the MoodApp route, maybe start w the following five questions:
+It allowed employees to provide feedback daily and gave the company the opportunity to respond and adapt immediately if there was a problem brewing.
+Unfortunately, it has been retired… If you go down the MoodApp route, you could set up your own survey with perhaps the following five questions:

 - How fun was this week?